steaks/blueprint-docs/docs/whyBlueprint.md

 Browse the [live example](https://usermanagement-ui-7y67ff2sba-uc.a.run.app/) or [full codebase](https://github.com/steaks/blueprint/tree/main/examples/userManagement) if you'd prefer to skip the explanation.

 ## Step 1: Load Users
-Create a task that loads users from the database and displays them in an html table.
+Create a query that loads users from the database and displays them in an html table.

 ```
 //server